Russian forces walked inside a gas pipeline to strike Ukrainian troops from the rear in Kursk

-Ukraine launched a daring cross-border incursion into Kursk i n August, in what marked the largest attack on Russian territory since World War II.
+Ukraine launched in August a daring cross-border incursion into Kursk, in what marked the largest attack on Russian territory since World War II.
 Within days, Ukrainian units had captured 1,000 square kilometers (386 square miles) of territory, including the strategic border town of Sudzha, and taken hundreds of Russian prisoners of war.
 According to Kyiv, the operation aimed to gain a bargaining chip in future peace talks, and force Russia to divert troops away from its grinding offensive in eastern Ukraine.

 But months after Ukraine’s thunder run, its soldiers in Kursk are weary and bloodied by relentless assaults of more than 50,000 troops, including some from Russia's ally North Korea.
 Tens of thousands of Ukrainian soldiers run the risk of being encircled, open source maps of the battlefield show.